Analysis | Why Hong Kong’s ‘Special Status’ in the U.S. Is Touchy Territory

 2. Where do things stand?

 Trump had been expected to sign the bill into law.
-But the bill’s fate became unclear when Trump said that the unrest in Hong Kong had become “a complicating factor” in clinching a trade deal with China.
-He could allow the bill to become law without his signature by taking no action for 10 days.
-Or he could return it to Congress with a veto.
-At that point, Congress could override the veto with two-thirds votes in both chambers.
+But then he said the unrest in Hong Kong had become “a complicating factor” in clinching a trade deal with China.
+Days later his senior adviser Kellyanne Conway said Trump “absolutely does not see” the two as linked, but she didn’t elaborate.
+If Trump doesn’t sign or veto the bill before the end of the day Dec.
+3, and Congress is in session as expected, the bill would become law on Dec.
+4 without his signature.
+If he vetoes it, Congress would need a vote of at least two thirds in both chambers to override.
 Even then, it’s unlikely the U.S. government would invoke any of the powers in the near future.

 3. What would losing the special status mean for Hong Kong?